KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Localization-Article.md

 ## How to support more locales

-If you need to use a locale (language) that KeyboardKit doesn't support yet, like Japanese or Simplified Chinese, you can either create a custom ``KeyboardView`` configuration to support it, or reach out to implement a new ``KeyboardLocale``.
+If you need to use a locale that KeyboardKit doesn't support yet, like Japanese or Simplified Chinese, you can either create a custom ``KeyboardView`` configuration to support it, or reach out to add support for a new ``Foundation/Locale``.

-To change the keys of the keyboard to fit an unsupported locale, you must implement a custom ``InputSet`` and ``KeyboardLayout``, where an input set defines the input keys and a layout defines the full layout.
-See the <doc:KeyboardLayout>  article for more information.

-To change the texts of the system keys, you must create a custom ``KeyboardStyleService`` (although this will change to be easier in KeyboardKit 9).
-See the <doc:Styling-Article> article for more information.

-To change the secondary callout actions that show when long pressing certain keys, you must create a custom ``CalloutService``.
-See the <doc:Callouts-Article> article for more information.

-Finally, you must also implement your own ``AutocompleteService``, which most probably will involve integrating with a lightweight model that doesn't take up too much memory, since keyboard extensions are limited to ~70MB.

-## How to help KeyboardKit Pro support more locales
+To fully support a certain ``Foundation/Locale``, you must add locale-specific ``CalloutService``, ``InputSet`` and ``KeyboardLayoutService`` implementations, and create a localization folder in `Resources`.

+You should also implement a custom ``AutocompleteService`` if you don't use KeyboardKit Pro, or if you do and ``Autocomplete/LocalService`` doesn't support the locale you want to add.
-If you have expertise on a certain locale that you want KeyboardKit to support, you can reach out to help adding it to KeyboardKit Pro.

-If a locale gets added as a result of your contribution, you will get a free Basic license or a discount on higher plans.
-See the website for more infromation on how to get in touch.
+> Tip: If you have expertise on a certain locale that you want KeyboardKit to support, you can reach out to help adding it to KeyboardKit Pro.
+If a locale gets added as a result of your contribution, you will get a free Basic license or a discount on the higher plans.

 ## Views

-The ``KeyboardLocale`` namespace has locale-specific views, that can be used to perform native locale operations, pick locales, etc.
+KeyboardKit extends ``Foundation/Locale`` with locale-specific views, that can be used to perform native locale operations, pick locales, etc.

 @TabNavigator {

-    @Tab("KeyboardLocale.ContextMenu") {
+    @Tab("Locale.ContextMenu") {

-        ``KeyboardLocale`` has a ``KeyboardLocale/ContextMenu`` that can be used to change the ``KeyboardContext`` ``KeyboardContext/locale`` from a callout context menu:
+        The ``Foundation/Locale``-specific ``Foundation/Locale/ContextMenu`` can be used to change the current  ``KeyboardContext/locale``.

         @Row {
             @Column {}